ui-schema/ui-schema/packages/docs/src/content/docs/core.md

 ### SchemaEditorRenderer

-Layer to get the needed widget by the current schema and let it render for scalar values with [ValueWidgetRenderer](#valuewidgetrenderer) and for others with [ValuelessWidgetRenderer](#valuewidgetrenderer).
+Layer to get the needed widget by the current schema and let it render with [ValueWidgetRenderer](#valuewidgetrenderer).

 ### SchemaRootRenderer